 Contact Grant Street Group by email at LienAuction@GrantStreet.com

 , or by phone at (800) 410-3445, between 8:00 a.m. and 5:00 p.m.
 EST on business days.

 TAX CERTIFICATES top

-How do I receive my investment income?
+How do I receive redemption funds?

 When a certificate has been redeemed, the certificate holder is entitled to the face value plus whatever interest the certificate has earned.
 Certificates are redeemed when the owner, title company or mortgage company pays the outstanding taxes, or when the holder of a certificate on the same parcel (from a different tax year) redeems it as part of a tax deed Application.
 Redemption proceeds are remitted to certificate holders by the Tax Collector.
 The certificate holder is never paid directly unless it is from a Bankruptcy Trustee.
 If that happens, you must notify the Tax Collector when you are paid in full and request that the certificate be cancelled.